The Latymer School’s careers education programme provides our pupils with the opportunity to plan and manage their careers effectively.

 At Key Stage 5, a series of careers lectures are delivered from universities and employers.
 Some of these lectures, together with form time, are devoted to the topic of UCAS applications and interview skills.
 Students also develop skills in writing their personal statements, presentations and interviews.
 This includes a mock interview with a member of the Latymer staff.
 Some students will also carry out some work experience within a particular industry.
 There is also a UCAS evening event Individual careers interviews are held with an independent, qualified careers practitioner.

-- Simon Pashley: Assistant Head Teacher and SLT Lead
+- Simon Pashley: Senior Assistant Head and SLT Lead

 - Sandra Brown: Independent Careers Advisor